yeslogic/prince-docs/docs/prince-output.md

 -   Colorspaces should be specified in a device-independent manner: all color data must be Grayscale, CMYK or named Spot Colors and there must be an output intent.
 Transparency is not allowed.
 See also [Color Management and PDF Profiles](graphics.md#color-management-and-pdf-profiles)
 -   Encryption is forbidden

+The PDF/A-3 profiles support attachments.
+Please note that currently Prince does not support attachments in the PDF/A-2 profiles.

 ### PDF/UA

 -   Content must be tagged in a logical order